Pitfalls of overseas assets and how you can avoid them

 Here are a few examples of ways in which we’ve stepped in to administer US shares and accelerate the estate administration process.

-The client was unimpressed with the service they had received in the USA, commenting that they had easily been able to obtain statements from UK Share Registrars regarding the UK assets.
+The client was unimpressed with the service they had received in the UA, commenting that they had easily been able to obtain statements from UK Share Registrars regarding the UK assets.

-Using this information, Title Research were able to liaise with the Share Registrar and obtain proof of the asset.
+Using this information, Title Research was able to liaise with the Share Registrar and obtain proof of the asset.

 Case study: Mr Hill's shares in Dr Pepper Snapple Group Inc.